Melindrea/smaty.se-content/pages/wip-teasers.md

 excerpt: "Find your paragraph-length excerpts from works in progress here, and get a feel for my style, both themes and subject matter.
 The date gives a nice range."
 ---

+## Honeysuckle

+### 29/5, 2015
+“I know, but …” Vieno played with the edge of her hoodie.
+“They told me what a *nice* sweater I had, and how I was lucky to find *my size* in the thrift store.”
+Tears trickled down her cheeks, and she ballooned in size until everything was fat and disgusting.

+### 28/5, 2015
+With the motor turned off and the tiller locked in place, Vieno consulted the chart and set the course.
+She scrambled to raise the sails as waves rocked them gently, water splashing the sides.
+The wind caught the sails, flapping them wildly, but soon she sat back without sudden movements, enjoying the hot sun on her face and the breeze moving them forward.
+Her hand rested on the tiller, adjusting the course minutely to follow the breeze.
+There were worse ways to spend a day of cutting class.
+Even if it was because of those twin hellcat “cousins” of hers.

 ## The Dream World

 ### 21/5, 2015